 5.2 What are the trends in trade in the GCC?

-The demand of grapes in all GCC markets is typically year round.
+The demand for grapes in all GCC markets is typically year round.
 Despite the fact that these markets do not compare to the mass of North America and Europe, the small market experienced a remarkable increase in demand in 2020, with the exception of Bahrain that witnessed a 26% drop in table grapes imports in that year.

-Lebanon’s top GCC destination for table grapes is Saudi Arabia, followed by Oman, Kuwait and UAE, What are interesting markets for the future?
+Lebanon’s top GCC destination for table grapes is Saudi Arabia, followed by Oman, Kuwait and UAE.

+What are interesting markets for the future?

 For the purpose of identifying potential markets for Lebanese exports of table grapes, a model was built to include indicators such as worldwide imports, exports and export growth from Lebanon, a comparison between tariffs facing Lebanon and leading competitors in the market, average distance and concentration of suppliers, import trade windows, GDP and others.